Striped dung fly

 Oxysarcodexia varia, commonly known by the name striped dung fly, is a species of insect in the family Sarcophagidae.
 It is found in parts of South America, Polynesia, Norfolk Island, and New Zealand.

 Description

 The thorax of the fly is stripped from the head to tail with black and yellow stripes, the fly's legs are bristly and almost look fluffy.
 They look very much like the European flesh fly and share similar traits.

 Distribution and habitat

 The Striped dung fly is considered to have originated South America and is now present across Oceania.
 It is found in Argentina, Brazil, Chile, Uruguay, Fiji, French Polynesia, Norfolk Island and New Zealand.

 New Zealand range

 The striped dung fly has been found throughout New Zealand and with a higher abundance of observations on the North Island.
-These sightings include Sutton Lake, Hurford, Otago, Kaikoura, Kerikeri, Tasman, Taranaki, Manawatu, Rotarua Island, Ruahine Ranges, Omaha Beach and Purakaunui.
+These sightings include Sutton Lake, Hurford, Otago, Kaikoura, Kerikeri, Tasman, Taranaki, Manawatū, Rotarua Island, Ruahine Ranges, Omaha Beach and Purakaunui.